 - Guideline Publicly Traded Company Method

-In both of these business valuations, companies look at other businesses that are similar to their own business and see how many other businesses have sold for.
-This might be particularly useful for a business that expects to trade on its brand, or which is considered to have more potential than its balance sheets are likely to show.
+In both business valuations, companies look at businesses similar to their own and see how many other businesses have sold.
+This might be particularly useful for a business that expects to trade on its brand or which is considered to have more potential than its balance sheets are likely to show.

 Why use all three?